mrblomblo/yt-dlp-usage-script/README.md

 # YT-DLP Easy Usage Script
 This script is made to make usage of YT-DLP easier.
-It is based on [version 1](https://www.youtube.com/watch?v=HpAnrQbZoC4), which required a much more difficult setup, and had less options.
-This new version is much easier to setup and use as it requires no configuration of the *run.bat* file, along with the new music option, and better compatibility with editing software by using more common codecs and formats.
+It is based on [version 1](https://www.youtube.com/watch?v=HpAnrQbZoC4), which required a much more difficult setup, and had fewer options.
+This new version is much easier to set up and use as it requires no configuration of the *run.bat* file, along with the new music option, and better compatibility with editing software by using more common codecs and formats.

 ## Setup (Windows)
-1. Create a folder and name it whatever you want, this is where all of the files will be.
-(From now on I'll call it the main folder)
+1. Create a folder and name it whatever you want, this is where all the files will be.
+(From now on, I'll call it the main folder)
 2. Download the *run.bat* file from this project and place it in the main folder.
 3. Run the *run.bat* file.
 You will see that the script has created five folders, **EXE**, **Downloads** and **Audio**, **Video** & **Music** in the **Downloads** folder.
 4. Download the *VARS.txt* file and place it in your **EXE** folder.
 5. Download the latest [YT-DLP FFmpeg build](https://github.com/yt-dlp/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl.zip) and the latest [YT-DLP](https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp.exe) versions.
 (These links auto-download the latest versions)
-6. Unzip the FFmpeg ZIP file, then go in to **bin** and move the three files to the **EXE** folder.
+6. Unzip the FFmpeg ZIP file, then go into **bin** and move the three files to the **EXE** folder.
 Now you can delete the FFmpeg folder and the ZIP that you downloaded (The one named *ffmpeg-master-latest-win64-gpl*).
 7. Move the *yt-dlp.exe* file to the **EXE** folder that the script created earlier.
 8. Create a text file called *log.txt* (not *log.txt.txt*) in the main folder. ([Check the wiki](https://github.com/mrblomblo/yt-dlp-usage-script/wiki/How-to-show-file-extensions-on-Windows-10-&-11) for how to see extensions so that you don't accidentally use double-extensions)
 9. Make sure that your folders and files match the photos below: